Art-of-Coding/bus/README.md

 The module is written in [TypeScript](https://www.typescriptlang.org/) and has the required declaration files included.
 It can also be used in vanilla JS.

+> bus is currently in active development and breaking changes may be introduced
+> without warning!
+This will remain true at least as long as the module is in
+> alpha (e.g. 0.0.1-alpha.1)

 * [Install](#install)
 * [Example](#example)
 * [API](#api)